mybatis/cdi/README.md

 Basic usage is:

 1. Put the mybatis-cdi.jar it your .war applications (duh)
-2. Create a singleton or application scoped bean to provide your Session Manager:
+2. Create a singleton or application scoped bean to provide your Session Manager

     @ApplicationScoped
     public class SessionManagerProvider {